Freedom of Information (FOI)

 If you’re unhappy with the way your request has been handled, or you wish to object to the council's decision in the first instance, please visit our complaints page.

-Our disclosure log is a monthly and annual record of all requests for information that we’ve received and dealt with under the FoI Act.
+Our disclosure log is a log of requests for information that we've received and responded to under the FOIA and the EIRs.
 View the disclosure log.